-- 1. Refer to the iMac G5 Repair Extension Program for video and power issues mentioned at the beginning of this chapter. - 2.
+- 1. Refer to the iMac G5 Repair Extension Program at the beginning of the troubleshooting chapter. - 2.
 Verify power outlet is good.
 Plug a different device into the socket to ensure there is power, or plug the iMac G5 into another outlet. - 3.
 Check the power cord.
 Use a known good power cord. - 4.
 Check the connection of the power cord on both ends.
 Verify that the plug is securely plugged into both the AC outlet and back of the computer. - 5.
-Remove keyboard, mouse, and other peripherals such as speakers.
-Try starting up the computer with these devices removed. - 6.
+Remove keyboard, mouse, and other peripherals such as speakers. - 6.
 Remove the back cover to access the diagnostic LEDs on the main logic board.
 See "Diagnostic LEDs" in this chapter for complete instructions on this procedure. - 7.
-Locate LEDs 1 through 4 above the large white arrow in the middle of the main logic board (near the fan cover).
+Locate LEDs 1 through 4 above the large white arrow on the main logic board.

 - 8. Plug the power cord into the iMac G5 and into the AC outlet.
-Check to see if LED #1 is On or Off. - LED #1 is On.
-This indicates that the power supply is getting good power from the AC outlet.
-Go to step 8. - LED #1 is Off.
-This indicates that your power supply should be replaced.
+Check to see if LED #1 is On or Off. - LED #1 is On: This indicates that the power supply is getting good power from the AC outlet.
+Go to step 8. - LED #1 is Off: This indicates that your power supply should be replaced.
 Order and install the power supply for your computer. - 9.
 Turn the computer on by using the internal power button.
 With your finger, or with the nylon probe tool, press the small, metal button.
-Go on to the next step.

-- 10. Does the computer start up normally after pressing the internal power button? - Yes: Press and hold the power button until the computer powers off. - Unplug the power cord from the iMac, and reinstall the back cover. - Return the computer to the upright position. - Plug the computer back in, and press the power button to turn on the computer. - Make sure the computer is starting up properly.
+10. Does the computer start up normally after pressing the internal power button?

+Yes: Press and hold the power button until the computer powers off.

+- Unplug the power cord from the iMac, and reinstall the back cover. - Return the computer to the upright position. - Plug the computer back in, and press the power button to turn on the computer. - Make sure the computer is starting up properly.
 If the computer will ONLY start up from the internal power but will not power on from the power button on the back cover, the power button on the back cover may be faulty.
-Go to step 13.
+Go to step 13

-- No: Press the SMU reset button to reset system power management.
+No: Press the SMU reset button to reset system power management.
 The SMU is the small metal button (shown below) located below the internal power button.